-Rising inflation will impact the Council and residents ability to meet day to day essential needs.
+Rising inflation will impact the Council and residents' ability to meet day to day essential needs.

-- ➤ UK inflation (CPI) has increased to 9.6% the highest since 1992, the bank of England is predicting further rises - ➤ Energy price cap has increased by 54%, and is expected to increase further when it is revised in October 2022 - Increase in food and energy prices has led to a rise in food and fuel poverty - ➤ This has led to an increase in residents and local businesses needing council support and services.
-Need is likely to continue increasing - ➤ The Autumn statement announced increases in benefits and pensions of 10.1 per cent.
-In addition, there are changes to the Council Tax increases that can be applied by the Council and a range of other funding measures that will be built into the budget statement in March 2023. - ➤ A number of one-off cost of living payments were announced from April 2023 as well as changes to the Governments energy support package which will be scaled back from April 2023. - ➤ Benefits increased in April 2022 by less than the current level or expected level of inflation, which even with inflationary increases will put pressure on households relying on these payments. - Failure to obtain energy at competitive prices will significantly impact savings targets and ability to provide services to residents. - The estimate cost of energy supply contracts is now £5.24m in 22/23 against the (21/22 outturn of £3.14m).
+- ➤ UK inflation (CPI) has increased to 9.6% the highest since 1992, the bank of England is predicting further rises. - ➤ Energy price cap has increased by 54%, and is expected to increase further when it is revised in October 2022 - ➤ Increase in food and energy prices has led to a rise in food and fuel poverty.
+Food inflation stood at 17.1 per cent at end of January 2023 according to the ONS. - ➤ This has led to an increase in residents and local businesses needing council support and services.
+Need is likely to continue increasing. - ➤ The Autumn statement announced increases in benefits and pensions of 10.1 per cent.
+In addition, there are changes to the Council Tax increases that can be applied by the Council and a range of other funding measures that will be built into the budget statement in March 2023. - ➤ A number of one-off cost of living payments were announced from April 2023 as well as changes to the Governments energy support package which will be scaled back from April 2023. - ➤ Benefits increased in April 2022 by less than the current level or expected level of inflation, which even with inflationary increases will put pressure on households relying on these payments. - Failure to obtain energy at competitive prices will significantly impact savings targets and ability to provide services to residents. - ➤ The estimate cost of energy supply contracts is now £5.24m in 22/23 against the (21/22 outturn of £3.14m).
 The budget for energy was set at £3.16m for 22/23.
 There is now an estimated £2million revenue pressure overall on energy costs across the Council corporate assets, street lighting, PFI school and housing. - ➤ There are also historic energy debts and meter data charges, disconnection costs of approximately £0.2m in 22/23